 Salt water also accelerates the development of mold.
 Mold and mildew are always concerns after flooding, but they should be even greater concerns when the flooding involves salt water.
 Make sure you address any saltwater damage quickly to avoid the growth of mold, which can be hazardous to your health and the health of your family.

-Water damage restoration contractors can address any potential mold issues and dry water-damaged materials to help prevent future mold issues in your home or business.
+Water damage restoration contractors can address any potential mold issues and dry water-damaged materials to help prevent future mold issues at your home or commercial property.

 Property Restoration after a Salt Water Flood